 Maintain an attitude of "it could happen here" with regards to safeguarding.

-Record their concerns if they are worried that a child is being abused and report these to the DSL (or DDSL if need be) as soon as practical that day.
+Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
+If the DSL is not contactable immediately a DDSL should be informed.